JustusAdam/marvin-docs/source/interpolation.rst

     -- "some string with data: 2"

 The syntax is ``$(interpolator "interpolated string")`` where interpolator is either ``isL`` or ``isT``.
-In the interpolated string you can use ``%{}`` to interpolate a Haskell expression.
+As in CoffeeScript you can use ``#{}`` to interpolate an expression.
-It can use local and global data and any Haskell expression can be used here.
+Any valid Haskell expression can be interpolated, it can reference bot local and global bindings.

 The result of the expression must either be a type of string or be convertible to one via ``Show`` or ``ShowL`` or ``ShowT`` respectivley which is true for most basic data types.
 More information on conversion can be found :ref:`here <interpolation and conversion>`